-Battalion Six includes the communities of Cherokee, Oregon City, Thermalito, Kelly Ridge, WP Addition, Wyandotte, Copley Acres, and Palermo.
-The City of Oroville and the El Medio Fire Protection District lay within the battalion six boundaries.
-Automatic aid agreements are maintained with the City of Oroville Fire Department and the El Medio Fire Protection District.
+Battalion Six includes the communities of unincorporated Oroville, Cherokee, Oregon City, Thermalito, Kelly Ridge, WP Addition, Wyandotte, Copley Acres, and Palermo.
+The City of Oroville lies within the battalion boundary.
+Fire protection for the City of Oroville is through a Schedule A contract with CAL FIRE..
 There is an extensive amount of State Parks and Department of Water Resources owned land throughout the area.
 There are two Native American Rancherias within the planning area, both with gaming casinos and tribal communities (Mooretown and Berry Creek).
 CAL FIRE provides wildland fire protection to the Native American Rancherias in the State Responsibility Area through our statewide agreement with the Bureau of Indian Affairs.
 The primary influencing factor for vegetation fires is light flashy fuels mixed in with numerous structures.

-The City of Oroville and the El Medio Fire Protection District both have unique fire safety planning areas within their jurisdictions.
+The City of Oroville and the area within the former El Medio Fire Protection District both have unique fire safety planning areas within their jurisdictions.
 The City of Oroville has large areas of wildland urban interface.
-The City has a weed abatement program to help alleviate the risk of wildfire to some of these occupancies.
-The El Medio Fire District has large areas of light flashy fuels, which have a yearly tendency to become ignited and spread rapidly into surrounding homes and businesses.
-The District attempts to mitigate this by conducting fuel hazard reduction burns in typically fire prone areas.
+The city has a weed abatement program to help alleviate the risk of wildfire to some of these occupancies.
+The area within the former El Medio Fire District has large areas of light flashy fuels, which have a yearly tendency to become ignited and spread rapidly into surrounding homes and businesses.
+In the past, the District has attempted to mitigate this by conducting fuel hazard reduction burns in typically fire prone areas.